Bacon Curing Systems: From antiquity till now. Eben van Tonder 18 June 2021

 – Pale Dried Bacon and Wiltshire Curing or Tank Cured Bacon

 Pale dried bacon was invented under John Harris in Calne in the 1890s.
-Wiltshire bacon curing or Tank curing was invented in Calne in the closing years of the 1800s or early 1900s.
+It was drying the bacon without smoking them.
+Wiltshire bacon curing or Tank curing was introduced in Calne in the closing years of the 1800s or early 1900s.

 Auto curing was invented by William Harwood Oake, the son of William Oake from Limerick in Ireland who invented mild curing.
 William Harwood Oake brought mild curing to England when he opened a curing operation with two partners in Gillingham, Dorset.
-He invented auto curing which is a progression on mild curing.
-Tank curing undoubtedly developed from this same factory and it was probably independently incorporated into the Harris operation when they got the technology from Denmark.
+He invented auto curing which is a progression on Rapid Cure invented by Robert Davison, an Englishman working in America.

 – The Direct addition of Nitrite